Routing

 ]);

-Multiple dictionary keys can by used for the same presenter.
-They will create various aliases for it.
-The last key is considered to be the canonical variant (i.e. the one that will be in the generated URL).
+Multiple keys in the translation dictionary can lead to the same presenter.
+This creates various aliases for it.
+The last key is considered the canonical variant (i.e., the one that will be in the generated URL).

-In addition to the translation dictionary in the form of an array, it is possible to set own translation functions:
+In addition to the translation dictionary in the form of an array, custom translation functions can be deployed.

 use Nette\Routing\Route;